Weakly Supervised Disentangled Generative Causal Representation Learning: Causal disentanglement learning

-In this section we propose the algorithm to solve the above formulation (\ref{eq:obj_new}).
-The SCM prior $p_F(z)$ and implicit generated conditional $p_G(x|z)$ makes (\ref{eq:obj_gen_new}) lose an analytic form.
+We parametrize $E_\phi(x)$ and $G_\theta(z)$ by neural networks.
+As mentioned in Section~\ref{sec:gen}, to enhance the expressiveness of the generative model, we use an implicit generated conditional $p_G(x|z)$, where we inject Gaussian noises to each convolution layer in the same way as \citet{shen2020bidirectional}.
+Then the SCM prior $p_F(z)$ and implicit $p_G(x|z)$ make (\ref{eq:obj_gen_new}) lose an analytic form.
 Hence we adopt a GAN method to adversarially estimate the gradient of (\ref{eq:obj_gen_new}) as in \citet{shen2020bidirectional}.
-We parametrize $E_\phi(x)$ and $G_\theta(z)$ by neural networks.
-Different from previous work, the prior also involves learnable parameters.
-We present in the following lemma the gradient formulas of (\ref{eq:obj_gen_new}). \begin{lemma} Let $r(x,z)=q(x,z)/p(x,z)$ and $\cD(x,z)=\log r(x,z)$.
+Different from their setting, the prior also involves learnable parameters, that is, the parameters $\beta$ of the SCM.
+In the following lemma we present the gradient formulas of (\ref{eq:obj_gen_new}). \begin{lemma} Let $D^*(x,z)=\log[q_E(x,z)/p_{G,F}(x,z)]$.
 Then we have

-where $s(x,z)=e^{\cD(x,z)}$ is the scaling factor. \end{lemma}
+where $s(x,z)=e^{D^*(x,z)}$ is the scaling factor. \end{lemma}